 Asset Management Functions Scenario One Strategy Outcomes Scenario Two Strategy Outcomes Scenario Three Strategy Outcomes Asset Management Culture of asset management.
-Across the organ to collaborate on joint improvement initi We adhere to clearly defined processe all that we do.
-We ensure that roles s a pivotal role in nurturing a workplace of isation we understand our strategy, object atives, working towards the achievement is and procedures and have a continuous and responsibilities are clearly defined cycle, to further strengthen our asset mana ives and goals.
+Across the organ to collaborate on joint improvement initi We adhere to clearly defined processes all that we do.
+We ensure that roles s a pivotal role in nurturing a workplace of isation we understand our strategy, object atives, working towards the achievement is and procedures and have a continuous and responsibilities are clearly defined bycle, to further strengthen our asset manage. ives and goals.
 We look for opportunities of shared goals. improvement and proactive approach in d and understood, with a clear line of Resource Allocation Resources are constrained and allocated to address priorities based on asset criticality and risk.
 Sufficient funding is available to maintain current levels of service.
 No funding is available to enhance levels of service.
-Sufficient funding is available to maintain current levels of service however there is an element of rist the initial years of this scenario, Council will develop mitigation plan reduce this where possible.
-Performance Framework To effectively manage risk, we are committed to providing regular reporting on performance against established objeand performance targets to both Council and management.
-This reporting will encompass a thorough assessment strategic, tactical, and operational aspects of our asset management practices.
-By adopting a comprehensive approperformance reporting, we aim to facilitate well-informed decision-making and prompt intervention when needed.
+Sufficient funding is available to maintain current levels of service.
+No funding is available to enhance levels of service.
+Council will develop mitigation pure reduce this where possible.
+Performance Framework To effectively manage risk, we are committed to providing regular reporting on performance against established object and performance targets to both Council and management.
+This reporting will encompass a thorough assessment of strategic, tactical, and operational aspects of our asset management practices.
+By adopting a comprehensive approar performance reporting, we aim to facilitate well-informed decision-making and prompt intervention when needed.